THE BEST LAS VEGAS PROPERTIES

 Cumulative Interest - Total interest accrued.

-Current PITI - This is an abbreviation for a monthly
+Current PITI - This is an abbreviation for a

-estate taxes and hazard insurance as well.
+real estate taxes and hazard insurance as well.

-Curtailment - A payment that reduces the principal
+Curtailment - A payment that reduces the

-balance of a loan.
+principal balance of a loan.

 D

 Debt - An amount owed to another.
-See
+See installment loan and revolving

-Deed - The legal document conveying title to
+Deed - The legal document conveying title to a property.

-Deed-In-Lieu - A deed given by a borrower to the lender
+Deed-In-Lieu - A deed given by a borrower to the

-to satisfy a debt and avoid foreclosure.
+lender to satisfy a debt and avoid foreclosure.
 Also called a "voluntary

 conveyance."